aistabci/abci-docs/en/docs/faq.md

 ## Q. What are the new Group Area and data migration? {#q-what-are-the-new-group-area-and-data-migration}

 In FY2021, we expanded the storage system.
 Refer to [Storage Systems](https://docs.abci.ai/en/01/#storage-systems) for details.
-As the storage system is expanded, the configuration of the Group Area will be changed.
+As the storage system is expanded, the configuration of the Group Area will be changed, and data was transferred from the group area used until FY2020 to the new group area.
-All the data in the existing Group Area used in FY2020 are going to be migrated into a new Group Area in FY2021.

-The existing Group Area (the **Old Area**) is not accessible from the computing resources newly established in May 2021 (the Compute Node (A)).
+The existing Group Area (hereinafter referred to as **Old Area**) is not accessible from the computing resources newly established in May 2021 (the Compute Node (A)).
-Therefore we have created a new Group Area (the **New Area**), which is accessible from the Compute Node (A), and are migrating all the data stored in the **Old Area** to the **New Area**.
+Therefore, we have created a new Group Area (hereinafter referred to as **New Area**) that can be accessed from Compute Nodes (A), and they will be replaced with symlinks to the **New Area**.
+We have already completed the migration of `/groups1/` and `/groups2/` , and the transfer of `/fs3/` has also been completed, and it will only be replaced with a symbolic link in the next maintenance.
-The data migration is managed by the operation team, so the users need not to take care of the migration process.

 User groups who are using the **Old Area** `/groups[1-2]/gAA50NNN/` until FY2020 have newly been allocated the **New Area** `/groups/gAA50NNN/` since April 2021, and some User groups who are using the **Old Area** `/fs3/` have been allocated the **New Area** `/projects/` since mid July.
 Both the **Old Area** and the **New Area** are accessible from all the Interactive Nodes and Compute Nodes (V).